cmaseattle/instagram-grid/README.md

 **container**: `container` defines the element ID you wish to add your feed to. **Must** be an ID

-**key**: `key` defines your client ID obtained from the instagram API.
+**client_id**: `client_id` defines your client ID obtained from the instagram API.
 No authentication needed, just a quick API key.
 Follow [these steps](https://github.com/svmatthews/instagram-access-token-generation).

 ## Option Parameters